 - Going green

-E-signature solutions, like SignNow, can provide immediate application processing and help with the positive user experience for partners, clients, and new staff.
+E-signature solutions like SignNow can provide immediate application processing and help with positive user experience for partners, clients and new staff.
 Many SignNow customers sign while on the phone with sales reps.
-This shortens the average time to sign from between 6-14 days to mere minutes.
-SignNow lowers the amount of friction for a signer to close a transaction with you, by making it simple for them to do so anywhere from any device.
+This shortens the average time to sign from 6-14 days to mere minutes.
+SignNow lowers the amount of friction for a signer to close a transaction by making it simple for them to do so, from anywhere on any device.
 On average, SignNow improves close rates by more than 5%.

 The costs associated with physical paper are around 25 cents per document and $20 per document if being sent elsewhere.
-The most common costs are to print, send, and store documents.
+The most common costs are for printing, sending, and storing documents.
 This does not include any of the costs associated with replacing documents, correcting errors and other hidden hazards in the signing process.
 These are the most costly aspects of any signing transaction.